-BALL OUT 3x3 LEAGUE RULES
+BALL OUT 3x3 RULES

 The Official FIBA Basketball Rules of the Game are valid for all game situations not specifically mentioned in the 3x3 Rules of the Game listed below.

 The game of 3x3 is played on a half court with one basket.
 A regular 3x3 court playing surface in official competitions is approximately 49' wide x 36' deep (15 meters x 11 meters), with regular basketball court markings, including a 19-foot (5.8 meters) free throw line, a 22-foot (6.75 meters) 2-point line, and a “no-charge semi-circle” area underneath the one basket.
 Half of a traditional basketball court may be used.

 Venue will provide and Wilson 3x3 game ball for all ages and ability.
 This ball is a size 6 with the weight of a size 7.

 Note: at grassroots level, 3x3 can be played anywhere; court markings – if any are used – shall be adapted to the available space